-If you know your child is going to be absent, please notify the classroom teacher and SMS the school on 0438 286 646.
+If you know your child is going to be absent, please notify the classroom teacher.
 Please be advised, an explanation / reason for their absence is a requirement of the Department of Education.
 If no reason is given your child's absence will be marked on our system as unexplained.
 If you are wishing to take your children out of school for a family vacation an email to the Principal is required prior to leaving.